 Locally Important Projects

-Locally Important Projects are funded by New Homes Bonus.
+Locally Important Projects are funded by the New Homes Bonus.

 Under the New Homes Bonus the Government matches the Council Tax raised from new homes and properties brought back into use, with another £350 for each affordable home.

 We are using these funds to address the needs of local communities by dividing the funds into two areas:

 - 40% for Locally Important Projects

 The Locally Important Projects funding is further divided into two schemes:

 - Member Locality Budgets Scheme: £1,000 for each SLDC Councillor for use for projects in their ward areas.
 Details are given in the councillors' spending overview

 The Locally Important Projects (LIPs) fund is now closed.

 Any further rounds of funding will be announced on this page.